All Episodes

 brandon tatum

-Now I cannot confirm that he did it because he was bullied, but he was bullied, and he was the only black person in the school that would dare to date a white woman.
+And he was the only black person in the school that would dare to date a white woman.

 But I was like, you can't bring a white girl, huh?

-What are y'all talking about?
+What are y'all talking?

-You break you talk, you dating a white girl.
+You dating a white girl.

 tim pool

-It's not it's not race, it's can identify something that I feel safe around.
+It can identify something that I feel safe around.

-Someone actually commented to me, it was one of the super chats, uh, or one of the rumble rants.
+It was one of the super chats or one of the Rumble rants.

 They were like, would you really be okay with your daughter bringing home a black man?

-And I'm sitting here thinking, like, yo, it's the same argument.
+And I'm sitting here thinking like, yo, it's the same argument.

-Okay, my daughter's that's newborn.
+My daughter's newborn.

-You know, she's she's only six months.
+She's only six months.

 But I'm looking, I'm thinking 20 years in the future.

-If she comes home with a black man who's a an officer in the military or a successful businessman, yeah, I don't care.
+If she comes home with a black man who's an officer in the military or a successful businessman, yeah, I don't care.

 Are you joking?